jirkapok/GasPlanner/README.md

 List of current features is part of [application help](./doc/help.md).

-Road map of planned features:
+## Road map of planned features

-* Fix angular update
-  * Restore validators
-  * Fix import of test results in Github actions
 * UI tweaks
   * Add to dive info: average depth, nodeco limit and total deco, if any
   * Add option to reduce plan table only to list of stops
   * Add button to apply max dive time and max depth in to simple depths
   * Delay the calculation of Max bottom time
+  * Improve validation of altitude bellow 0 m.a.s.l.
+  * Improve validation of speeds, because low speed may cause never ending calculation
 * Add more events as errors from algorithm: end of NDL, exceeded max. stop duration, fast ascent or descent, safety stop, narcotic depth
+* Add no deco table
 * Allow to define multiple levels
   * Allow to define multiple ascent speeds
   * Add option to define  last stop/safety stop range